-Emphasizes an action's transition to "happening" from "not happening"
+Emphasizes the transition from "not happening" to "happening"

 Encoding Strategies: